followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/onAppointmentDeleting.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **AppointmentDeleting** event.
+A function that is executed before an appointment is deleted from the data source.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action before an appointment is deleted from the widget's data source.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->